sagarana/presentations/20250117-LIBR559S/operational_data.md

 ### Workflow 2
 ### Gate Counts

-notes: _Meghan to present this.
-Workflow emphasizes long history, various collection formats, library closures, inconsistencies in reporting.
-How to give context and use responsible.
-Importance of normalization.
-Data integrity._ "Gate count" is a standardized definition set by ARL: "the number of persons who physically enter the library in a year."
+notes: "Gate count" is a standardized definition set by ARL: "the number of persons who physically enter the library in a year."
 This statistic is included in the annual Report to the Senate, as well as many annual statistical surveys administered by academic library organizations such as ARL, CARL, CPSLD, and others.

 ---